 Ninth District PTA Grants

-Ninth District PTA will be offering Program Grants to Unit and Council PTAs in good standing.
-These grants are to develop and implement programs and projects that support the PTA mission and goals.
+Each Spring Ninth District PTA offers Program Grants to Unit and Council PTAs in good standing.
+These grants were designed to develop and implement programs and projects that support the PTA mission and goals.

 Casa de Oro PTA - $800 Grant for an after-school choral music program that was open to all grades (Transitional Kindergarten through sixth grade).